notadeejay/rbc-training/data/Week 4 Day 2/17__Word Count__Exercise.md

 Using our foods answer as an example, we would expect the answer to be "3".

 Once again, pair up with a partner and work through this problem together.
+Remember to break the problem down into manageable chunks, and work slowly.